Loading Your Program Into Memory

 To specify the startup vector so that it can eventually reside in write-protectable shadowed RAM, we would execute a different command:

-PRIORITY.AUTOSTART: main↓
+PRIORITY.AUTOSTART: MAIN↓

 which writes a pattern starting at 0xBFFA on page 0x0F comprising a 16-bit flag (equal to 0x1357) followed by the 32-bit xcfa of the specified startup program.
 All subsequent resets and restarts will call the specified application program after QED-Forth initializes the system.